redkite-labs/RedKiteCms/docs/contribute/source-code.md

 Instructions for installing and setting up Git can be found at [http://help.github.com/set-up-git-redirect](http://help.github.com/set-up-git-redirect).

-Before moving forward, be sure to read the [RedKite CMS application structure](redkite-cms-application-structure) where is is explained the folders structure you must know.
+Before continuing, please make sure you read the [RedKite CMS application structure](redkite-cms-application-structure) where there is an explanation of the folders structure you will be using.

 ## Work with the code
 If you want to create a local copy of the source to play with, you can clone the main repository using this command: